jlapolla/live-blocks/README.md

 # LiveBlocks

-LiveBlocks is a JavaScript library that makes it easy to create complex models (the *M* in *MVC*).
+LiveBlocks is a JavaScript library that helps you create smart models (the *M* in *MVC*).
 The declarative nature of LiveBlocks lets you focus on *what* your model should do, instead of worrying about *how* your model should do it.

 ## Overview